skip to content

 At the University of Cambridge, Pharmacology is studied in the second and third years as part of the Natural Sciences Tripos (NST) Part II course and Biological and Biomedical Sciences (BBS) Part II course.

 The Pharmacology Department runs the Mechanisms of Drug Action course and participates in the Neurobiology with Human Behaviour Course.
-These are studied by all BBS students in the second year.
+These are studied by all BBS students in the second-year.

 Admission to undergraduate courses is by application to a College of the University.
 Besides the information to be found on this page, you can find information about how you can apply to Cambridge (including details about courses, Colleges and admissions interviews) here.